 Planning is by far the hardest part of taking a vacation.
 There are so many variables to consider, so many unknowns about a new country or city, unforeseen obstacles that you can’t anticipate.
-So how do you go about planning the perfect vacation, without using a travel agent, and have peace of mind that it’s going to be the vacation you’ve dreamed about.
+So how do you go about planning the perfect vacation and have peace of mind that it’s going to be the vacation you’ve dreamed about.

 There are many ways to ensure that your vacation doesn’t veer off into disaster.
 Of course there will be those unavoidable mishaps that you just can’t do anything about, no matter how much planning you did.
 But following these tried and true vacation planning techniques will help ensure a successful vacation.